oracle-samples/oci-data-science-ai-samples/labs/MLSummit21/lab-0-tenancy-setup.md

 ### **STEP 2.1:** Go to Console > Developer Services > Resource Manager > Stacks

-Click on the hamburger menu in the top left corner of the OCI Console
+Click on the 3-bar menu in the top left corner of the OCI Console

 ![](./images/stacks-selection.png)